Mapple: A Domain-Specific Language for Mapping Distributed Programs: Implementation

 \subsection{Execution Semantics of the Runtime System}

-Task-based runtime systems are designed to maximize throughput through an asynchronous, pipelined execution model, where tasks advance through several distinct stages during their lifetime.
-To illustrate the low-level nature of the mapping interface, we present the execution semantics of such systems.
-This exposes a key source of complexity: the interface is tightly coupled to internal execution stages and operates at a low level of abstraction.
-Consequently, a central challenge is to design a high-level, centralized mapping DSL that abstracts away low-level details while still capturing critical mapping decisions.
+Task-based runtime systems maximize throughput through an asynchronous, pipelined execution model, where a task advances through several distinct stages during its lifetime.
+To illustrate the low-level nature of the mapping interface, we present a much simplified version of the execution semantics of the Legion runtime system \cite{bauer2012legion}, focusing on the portion of the pipeline that determines the processor on which a task runs.
+Our semantics makes explicit a key source of complexity: the interface is tightly coupled to internal execution stages, where what is conceptually a single decision---choosing a processor for a task---is split across multiple pipeline stages at a low level of abstraction.
+The same low-level complexity exists in frameworks like StarPU~\cite{augonnet2010starpu}, Charm++~\cite{kale1993charm++}, and HPX~\cite{kaiser2014hpx}, which expose mapping through asynchronous callbacks and fragmented APIs.
+In contrast, \name{} provides a high-level DSL that centralizes this logic while still providing the same flexibility.

-Before presenting the semantics, we first describe the key relationships between tasks that govern how and when they execute.
+\ignore{ Before presenting the semantics, we first describe the key relationships between tasks that govern how and when they execute.
 Consider the following simple program:

 The task $\tt f(a,b)$ is the \emph{parent} of child tasks $\tt g(a)$, $\tt h(b)$, and $\tt k(a,b)$.
 Each child begins only after the parent starts, and the parent completes only after all its children finish.
 Since tasks execute sequentially, parallelism arises from asynchronous launches.
 The order in which the parent invokes its children induces a program order $\tt \preceq$.
 In this example, $\tt g(a) \preceq h(b) \preceq k(a,b)$, meaning $\tt k(a,b)$ has \emph{sibling predecessors} $\tt g(a)$ and $\tt h(b)$.